neilmontgomery/bowls_scorekeeper/README.md

 Don't forget to use the **Press to Reorder** button, which puts opposing teams next to each other for each game.

 When assigning rinks for the third game in small tournaments (12 or fewer teams), always look for matchups where the two teams have played on a total of 4 rinks.
+This scorekeeper will gently highlight these games for you.
 Then make the other rink assignments.

 ## Conditions for use